9 Earth-Savvy Kitchen Swaps

 Swap 4: Plastic straws for steel or glass straws

 For most people, plastic straws have got to be one of the most wasteful items we use on a regular basis.
 They were for us.
 Most of these straws end up in landfills or the ocean.
 Need proof?
 Straws have even been found in the bellies of turtles and whales.
-If you don’t have a health reason to use a straw, avoid them.
+If you don’t have a health-related reason to use a straw, avoid them.
 At home, swap plastic straws with stainless steel ones.
-They come in all different varieties and sizes and you can even throw one in your purse so you have one-to-go
+They come in all different varieties and sizes and you can even throw one in your purse so you have one to-go.

 Swap 5: Disposable coffee cups for reusable cups